 When I first moved to Mexico, I bought a $35 Telcel phone in which to keep Mexican contact names, cab driver phone numbers and all things Mexican.

-I regularly put sueldo on it, paying 100 pesos every few months at the OXXO to keep the number, or ask my business associate, the Intrepid Elise, to put a few pesos on it once in awhile for me while I'm gone (That she says not-a-word about doing this signals to me a certain level of endorsement).
+I regularly put sueldo on it, paying 100 pesos every few months at the OXXO to keep the number, or ask my business associate, the Intrepid Elise, to put a few pesos on it once in awhile for me while I'm gone (That she says not-a-word about doing this signals to me a certain level of endorsement of my plan).

-I've had the thing for four years now.
-It's still the number my Mexican friends call me on when I'm in Mexico.
-When that phone rings, I know it's a Mexican on the other end.
+First, it’s first phone I had in Mexico.
+It’s the one my Mexican friends have always called me on when I'm there.
+When that little phone rings, I know it's a Mexican on the other end.
 It's my Mexican Bat phone.

-One of the hardest transitions to make in assuming the part-time expat lifestyle was creating a phone system that was cheap and still gave me what I needed.
-Consider what you really need vs. what you're used to, and you will likely save a boatload of money.
+One of the hardest transitions to make in assuming the part-time expat lifestyle was creating a phone system that costs next to nothing yet still gave me what I needed.
+Consider what you really need in Mexico vs. what you're simply used to in the U.S when you put together your own system for part-time expat life.
+You will likely save a boatload of money.